-- f) A "Tackle" occurs when the ball carrier is held by one or more opponents and is brought to ground.
-A ball carrier who is not held is not a tackled player and a tackle has not taken place.
-Opposition players who hold the ball carrier and bring that player to ground, and who also go to ground, are known as tacklers.
 Opposition players who hold the ball carrier and do not go to ground are not tacklers.
 The tackle must include the use of arms.
-Where the ball carrier is taken to ground, the referee will call "Tackle-Release". - g) When the ball carrier is taken to ground, the tackler must immediately release the ball carrier and must get to their feet as soon as possible before they are permitted to contest the ball or block the pass. - h) If the ball carrier is taken to ground and the referee calls "Tackle-Release", the ball carrier must pass the ball immediately, roll away or place the ball towards their own team. - i) When the tackle is made the team in possession of the ball may only support from behind. - j) When the tackle is made and the ball carrier is on the ground, supporting players may: - i. pick up or rip the ball and run or pass away from the contact area; or - ii. if a ruck is not formed, pick up the ball and run; or - iii. join to form a ruck but must do so from their own side (i.e. from the direction of their own goal line) and drive over the ball, in an attempt to take their immediate opponents away from the ball. - k) If j) iii. above has taken place, the next arriving player can pass the ball to another player or run with it. - A ruck is a phase of play where one or more players from each team, who are on their feet, in physical contact, close around the ball on the ground.
+Where the ball carrier is taken to ground, the referee will call "Tackle-Release".

+- f) When the ball carrier is taken to ground, the tackler must immediately release the ball carrier and must get to their feet as soon as possible before they are permitted to contest the ball or block the pass. - g) If the ball carrier is taken to ground and the referee calls "Tackle-Release", the ball carrier must pass the ball immediately, roll away or place the ball towards their own team. - h) When the tackle is made and the ball carrier is on the ground, supporting players may: - i. pick up or rip the ball and run or pass away from the contact area; or - ii. if a ruck is not formed, pick up the ball and run; or - iii. join to form a ruck but must do so from their own side (i.e. from the direction of their own goal line) and drive over the ball, in an attempt to take their immediate opponents away from the ball. - i) if i) iii. above has taken place, the next arriving player can pass the ball to another player or run with it. - j) A "ruck" is a phase of play where one or more players from each team, who are on their feet, in physical contact, close around the ball on the ground.
 Open play has ended.
-Players are rucking when they are in a ruck and using their feet to try to win or keep possession of the ball, without being guilty of foul play. - m) When the ball has been clearly won at a ruck and the ball is available to be played the referee will call "Use it" after which the ball must be played within 5 seconds.
-If the ball is not played within five seconds the referee will award a scrum and the team not in possession of the ball at the ruck is awarded the throw-in. - n) A maul begins when a player carrying the ball is held by one or more opponents and one of the ball carrier's team mates bind on the ball carrier.
+Players are rucking when they are in a ruck and using their feet to try to win or keep possession of the ball, without being guilty of foul play. - k) When the ball has been clearly won by a team at a ruck and the ball is available to be played the referee will call "Use it" after which the ball must be played within 5 seconds.
+If the ball is not played within 5 seconds the referee will award a scrum and the team not in possession of the ball at the ruck is awarded the throw-in. - 1) A "maul" begins when a player carrying the ball is held by one or more opponents and one of the ball carrier's team mates bind on the ball carrier.
 A maul therefore consists, when it begins, of at least three players, all on their feet; the ball carrier and one player from each team.
 All the players involved must be bound to the maul and must be on their feet and moving towards a goal line.
-Open play has ended. - o) When a maul is formed the ball must be made available within 5 seconds.
+Open play has ended. - m) When a maul is formed and forward momentum is lost the ball must be made available within 5 seconds.
 The referee should call "Use it" and the ball should be moved away from the contact area.
-If neither team can pass the ball away, a scrum should be awarded to the team not in possession when the maul began.
+If neither team can pass the ball away, a scrum should be awarded to the team not in possession when the maul began, unless the maul is formed immediately after a player has caught an opponent's kick in open play.